hforge/ikaaro/docs/rest.rst

 - The name of the new resource
 - The resource type identifier
-- And the list of changes to apply to the new resource once it has been created (similar to the data sent in PUT requests)
+- And the list of changes to apply to the new resource once it has been created (similar to the data sent in update requests)

 On success a *201 Created* response is returned, with the URI of the created resource in the ``Location`` header field.